jr1221/frc-datawizard/README.md

 The only way to install java on windows the FOSS way is via https://github.com/ojdkbuild/ojdkbuild.
 Use the msi installer under version 11.XXX

 ### How To Run
 Open the terminal (or the command prompt of your choice in Windows) and enter `cd /path/to/the/.jar/`.
-Next, run `java -jar NAME_OF_FILE.jar`, name of file being that which was downloaded under assests in the releases page. _IMPORTANT: See [this](#adding-key-with-prefmgr) to add your key, required to use the program._
+Next, run `java -jar NAME_OF_FILE.jar`, name of file being that which was downloaded under assests in the releases page. _IMPORTANT: See [farther down on this page](#adding-key-with-prefmgr) to add your key, required to use the program._

 ## Usage